-Thank you for reiterating my point.
+1 Someone repeats what you just said in a meeting: Thank you for reiterating my point.
 I'm encouraged that you agree with my point, [name].
 Thanks, [name], you put that more clearly than I did.
 I believe that's what I just said, so we're on the same page.
-I'm more comfortable keeping more space between people in a professional environment.
+When someone enters your personal space or touches you: I'm more comfortable keeping more space between people in a professional environment.
 Please don't put your hand on my shoulder.
 I don't want to offend you, and my expectations in a workplace are that people don't have that kind of physical contact.
-I'm uncomfortable singling out people that way.
+When someone makes an inappropriate comment: I'm uncomfortable singling out people that way.
 I don't think we know why [name of comment focus] does that.
 People are individuals and deserve to be judged by their actions.
 Let's take a professional approach here.